Kong/docs.konghq.com/app/_src/gateway/plugin-development/wasm.md

 ---
-title: WebAssembly
+title: Create a Proxy-Wasm filter
 book: plugin_dev
 chapter: 11
 ---

-# Your First Proxy-Wasm Filter
+## Your first Proxy-Wasm filter

-Filters can be written in almost any language that supports WebAssembly as a compilation target, but the easiest and most ergonomic way to get started is by using a language which has an existing [Proxy-Wasm](https://github.com/proxy-wasm/spec) SDK, such as [Go](https://github.com/tetratelabs/proxy-wasm-go-sdk/) or [Rust](https://github.com/proxy-wasm/proxy-wasm-rust-sdk/).
+Filters can be written as a compilation target in almost any language that supports WebAssembly, but the easiest way to get started is by using a language which has an existing [Proxy-Wasm](https://github.com/proxy-wasm/spec) SDK, such as [Go](https://github.com/tetratelabs/proxy-wasm-go-sdk/) or [Rust](https://github.com/proxy-wasm/proxy-wasm-rust-sdk/).

 ## Coding, building and deploying a Proxy-Wasm filter

-Kong made available Go and Rust Proxy-Wasm filter templates, which can be used to start coding your own filters or build as they are and have your first "hello world"-type filter:
+Kong made Go and Rust Proxy-Wasm filter templates available, they can be used to start writing your own filters or builds as they are and write your first `hello world`-type filter:

 * [Go Proxy-Wasm filter template](https://github.com/Kong/proxy-wasm-go-filter-template/)
 * [Rust Proxy-Wasm filter template](https://github.com/Kong/proxy-wasm-rust-filter-template/)

-### Deploying the Filter with Kong
+### Deploying the filter with Kong

-After writing and building the filter, it is time to deploy it.
+After writing and building the filter, deploy it:

 #### Configuration